courtois-neuromod/cneuromod-things/README.md

 Data, scripts and derivatives for the CNeuroMod-THINGS dataset, for which N=4 CNeuroMod participants (``sub-01``, ``sub-02``, ``sub-03`` and ``sub-06``) underwent 33-36 fMRI sessions of a continuous recognition task based on images from the [THINGS dataset](https://things-initiative.org/).

 Files related to the main task are found under ``THINGS``:
-- ``THINGS/fmriprep`` includes source and preprocessed BOLD data, eye-tracking data, ``*events.tsv`` files with trialwise metrics, stimuli and annotations.
+- ``THINGS/fmriprep`` includes source and preprocessed BOLD data, eye-tracking data, ``*events.tsv`` files with trialwise metrics (task condition, accuracy, response time), image stimuli and corresponding annotations.
+- ``THINGS/tsnr`` includes temporal signal-to-noise maps derived from the BOLD data preprocessed with fmriprep.
-- ``THINGS/behaviour`` includes analyses of the subjects' performance on the continuous image recognition task and of fixation compliance (assessed with eye-tracking).
+- ``THINGS/behaviour`` includes analyses of the subjects' performance on the continuous image recognition task and of fixation compliance during image viewing (assessed with eye-tracking).
 - ``THINGS/glmsingle`` includes fMRI analyses and derivatives, including trialwise and imagewise beta scores estimated with GLMsingle, voxelwise noise ceilings, and proof-of-concept analyses to showcase the quality of the data.
 - ``THINGS/glm-memory`` includes GLM-based analyses of memory effects in the preprocessed BOLD data and associated statistical maps.

-In addition, this repository includes data, scripts and derivatives from two complementary vision localizer tasks, ``fLoc`` and ``retinotopy`` (population receptive field), used to derive subject-specific ROIs.
-The ``anatomical`` data submodule includes flat maps to visualize voxelwise statistics on a flattened cortical surface are also included.
+In addition, this repository includes data, scripts and derivatives from two complementary vision localizer tasks, ``fLoc`` and ``retinotopy`` (population receptive field), which we used to estimate subject-specific ROIs.
+The ``anatomical`` data submodule includes files to visualize voxelwise statistics on flattened cortical surface (a.k.a flat maps).

-``datapaper`` includes jupyter notebooks with code to re-create figures with data and result files from the current repository, as featured in the following data descriptor pre-print:
+``datapaper`` includes jupyter notebooks with step-by-step instructions and code to generate figures from data files included in the current repository.
+These figures include the result figures featured in the following data descriptor pre-print:

 **St-Laurent, Marie, Basile Pinsard, Oliver Contier, Elizabeth DuPre, Katja Seeliger, Valentina Borghesani, Julie A. Boyle, Lune Bellec, and Martin N. Hebart.** 2025.
 “CNeuroMod-THINGS, a Densely-Sampled fMRI Dataset for Visual Neuroscience.” arXiv [q-bio.NC]. [https://doi.org/10.48550/ARXIV.2507.09024](https://arxiv.org/abs/2507.09024).

 ## Data access

 All CNeuroMod data are made available as a [DataLad collection on github](https://github.com/courtois-neuromod/).
 The released datasets are described [here](https://docs.cneuromod.ca/en/latest/DATASETS.html).
-Datasets can be explored without downloading the data, and make it easy to download only the subset of data needed for a project.
+DataLad collections can be explored without downloading the data locally, and make it easy to download only the subset of data needed for a project.

 The four subjects who contributed to the CNeuroMod-THINGS dataset have requested access to their data, and chosen to share them openly via the [Canadian Open Neuroscience Platform (CONP) data portal](https://portal.conp.ca/dataset?id=projects/cneuromod) as citizen scientists.
 The data are distributed under a liberal Creative Commons (CC0) data license that authorizes the re-sharing of derivatives, and can be downloaded from the CONP portal without registered access.
 See our [official documentation](https://docs.cneuromod.ca/en/latest/ACCESS.html#downloading-the-dataset/) for additional information on accessing CNeuroMod datasets.